|Nutrition Facts (per serving)|

 The color of the sapphire martini comes from the use of blue curaçao.
 It is an orange-flavored liqueur that has a beautiful blue hue which we find so useful when making cocktails.

 Like the diamond martini, one of the characteristics of this cocktail is that the gin and cocktail glass are both "frozen" and no ice is used while mixing.
 Since gin will not generally freeze, this simply means that you'll place the bottle in the freezer for a while until it is nice and cold.

-Add a couple of dashes each of dry vermouth and blue curaçao to the glass.
+In a frozen cocktail glass, Add a couple of dashes each of blue curaçao and dry vermouth.

 Pour in the ice-cold gin.